NYPL/digpres/_posts/2017-12-26-raspi-siegfried-2.markdown

 ## Restarting a run
 If the power turns off, you're working over a flakey network connection, or for any number of reasons, your Siegfried run might get interrupted.
 Rather than start from scratch, you can pick up from where you left off.

+<i>Update 2018-01-31</i> Richard Lehane helpfully pointed out a feature in Siegfried to make this simpler.
+Instead of concatenating the files with <code>>></code>, you can have Siegfried combine multiple result files.

 {% highlight bash %}
 # Find the name of the last file characterized
 tail -1 sf.csv